 -

-No construction works are taking place at this stage.
+No construction works are taking place during stage 1 of this project.

 Why this is important